 Testing the compilation

-For testing the compilation and the runtime environment you can use nmake -f makefile.vc test within the csharp directory for starting the sample applications compiled previously.
+For testing the compilation and the runtime environment you can use within the csharp directory for starting the sample applications compiled previously.
 Before making the test the location of the corresponding libraries should be included in the system PATH.